Methat-i/HelloA/README.md

 ---

 ## 📌 Course Description

-'
-This course is about learning web technologies, from the basics of creating web pages (HTML, CSS), user-side programming (JavaScript), server-side web development (NodeJS), using GitHub to deploying websites (Deployment).'
+This course is about learning web technologies, from the basics of creating web pages (HTML, CSS), user-side programming (JavaScript), server-side web development (NodeJS), using GitHub to deploying websites (Deployment).

 ---

 ## 🚀 Basic usage instructions